-- 11) Remove the four transport locking screws on each unit as shown in Figure 15.
-If necessary, see Remove the Transport Locking Screws for a detailed description. - 12) Mount the Ears on the sides of each unit.
+- Remove the four transport locking screws on each unit as shown in Figure 15.
+If necessary, see Remove the Transport Locking Screws for a detailed description. - 10) Mount the Ears on the sides of each unit.
 Use the eight M3x4mm countersink screws included with each unit.
-See Figure 16 and Mounting the Rack mount Ears for further details. - 13) Slide the unit(s) fully into the rack and fasten them by mounting the ears to the rack using the two M6x12mm pan-head screws per unit (see Figure 17).
-MOTE: mount the screw on the left side before the right side in order to give the correct sideways orientation of the unit. - 14) Connect the unit's Ethernet cable. - 15) Connect the Drive cables according to section Installing the Library Cables. - 16) Follow the Setup Wizard in the display for setting up the system.
+See Figure 16 and Mounting the Rack mount Ears for further details. - 11) Slide the unit(s) fully into the rack and fasten them by mounting the ears to the rack using the two M6x12mm pan-head screws per unit (see Figure 17).

+NOTE: mount the screw on the left side before the right side in order to give the correct sideways orientation of the unit. - 12) Connect the unit's Ethernet cable.

+- 13) Connect Drive cables according to section Installing the Library Cables. - 14) Follow the Setup Wizard in the display for setting up the system.
 You may reconfigure the library at a later stage if necessary.
-Please refer to Configuring the Library for more information. - 17) Pass-Thru Option: Put the Pass-Thru box into the Pass-Thru magazine (see Figure 18, Figure 19 and Figure 20).
-Exchange the original T40 LOWER RIGHT MAGAZINE with the PASS-THRU MAGAZINE (with the Pass-Thru box inserted) and slide it into the LOWER UNIT'S right lower magazine opening.
+Please refer to Configuring the Library for more information. - 15) Pass-Thru Option: Put the Pass-Thru box into the Pass-Thru magazine (see Figure 18, Figure 19 and Figure 20).
+Exchange the original T40 LOWER RIGHT MAGAZINE with the PASS-THRU MAGAZINE (with the Pass-Thru box inserted) and slide it into the LOWER UNIT's right lower magazine opening.
 Re-insert the three other magazines.
+Repeat for all units except the upper unit.
 Re-insert all the original magazines on the upper unit.
-The system will now run the inventory sequence and perform calibration of the unit(s).
+The system will now run the inventory sequence and perform calibration of the unit(s), and it is ready for use.
+Continue configuring the library.
+Please refer to Configuring the Library for more information.